abdul-busybrain/100DaysOfQDD/README.md

 -Intro
-I watched a Video How To Get Out of Tutorial Hell (Step by Step Guide) link: https://youtu.be/343EWZS9O88?si=pOLS2KcsEoBT6N7m by
-And They are Trying to explain an Article https://nickjanetakis.com/blog/learning-a-new-web-framework-with-question-driven-development by @nickjanetakis
+I watched a Video How To Get Out of Tutorial Hell (Step by Step Guide) link: https://youtu.be/343EWZS9O88?si=pOLS2KcsEoBT6N7m And They are Trying to explain an Article https://nickjanetakis.com/blog/learning-a-new-web-framework-with-question-driven-development by @nickjanetakis

 -Declation